 Michael is easily the best tour guide in the whole of London.
-This tour is his absolute passion, meaning the hour walk is a) packed with painstakingly researched stories, and b) presented with an incredible, infectious energy.
+This tour is his absolute passion, meaning the hour-long walk is a) packed with painstakingly researched stories, and b) presented with an incredible, infectious energy.
 He has one rule: Less walking, more murders.
 Within the single mile of ground we covered in Soho, we heard the sorry tales of a dozen murderers with over 70 victims, with plenty of portraits, newspaper clippings, and other visual aids.

 Now, Jack the Ripper fans – don’t get your hopes up.
 London’s most legendary killer – who technically was supposed to have operated in Whitechapel, not Soho – was mostly just the invention of tabloid press, and the murders ascribed to him were probably committed by many different people.
 What you will hear about are stories with far more hard evidence behind them from 19th century madman William Crees to the infamous 1980s serial killer Dennis Nilsen.
 Soho is some bloody ground ya’ll.
 This is not your mama’s London walking tour.